sell488/bastion-fall/docs/design/Bastion Fall Doc.md

 Players can also easily trigger raids themselves

 ## Interval based event
 Raids occur every `n` Minecraft days.
-They are effected by the tier of the last player triggered raid.
+Interval raids use the last used AAB as the faction context (to scale composition).
 Players can opt in or out of raids.

 # Raid Structure